facebookresearch/mmf/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "\U0001F680Feature Request"
-about: Submit a proposal/request for a new Pythia feature
+about: Submit a proposal/request for a new MMF feature

 ---